-Wichita School Board to approve weapons detection system for local high schools
+Wichita school board to approve weapons detection system for local high schools

 “That’s very important, I had that growing up here in Wichita back in the 50s.
 She (the principal) was always there,” he said.

-Wendetta Williams said it’s really about making sure kids can go to school to learn and stay safe.
+Wichita resident Wendetta Williams said it’s about making sure kids can go to school to learn and stay safe.

 “If your child would even get hurt or even killed, that would be a lifetime of devastation.
 That’s something you’d never be able to shake,” she said.

-At Tuesday’s meeting, the board is expected to approve $1.5 million for up to 50 weapon detectors.
-The goal is to place them at all of the high schools in the district by end of the year.
+At Monday’s meeting, the board is expected to approve $1.5 million for up to 50 Opengate weapon detectors.
+The goal is to place them at all the high schools in the district by end of the year.

 Copyright 2022 KWCH.
 All rights reserved.
 To report a correction or typo, please email news@kwch.com